Harold Holzer

 Harold Holzer (born February 5, 1949) is a scholar of Abraham Lincoln and the political culture of the American Civil War Era.
 He serves as director of Hunter College's Roosevelt House Public Policy Institute.
-Holzer previously spent twenty-three years as senior vice president for public affairs at The Metropolitan Museum of Art in New York before retiring in 2015.
+Holzer previously spent twenty-three years as senior vice president for external affairs at The Metropolitan Museum of Art in New York before retiring in 2015.

 Early life and education

-Holzer was born on February 5, 1949, in Queens, New York to Charles and Rose Holzer, a construction contractor and homemaker, respectively.
-He attended Queens College of the City University of New York where he earned a bachelor of arts in 1969.
+Holzer was born on February 5, 1949, in Brooklyn, New York to Charles and Rose Holzer, a construction contractor and homemaker, respectively.
+He attended Queens College of the City University of New York where he earned a Bachelor of Arts in 1969.
 Holzer married Edith Spiegel, a writer/publicist, in 1971.
-They had two children, Remy and Meg.
+They have two children, Remy and Meg.
 Holzer is Jewish.

 Career

 Holzer began his career as a newspaper reporter and then editor of The Manhattan Tribune.
-He then served as press secretary to Congresswoman Bella S. Abzug (both on Capitol Hill and in campaigns for the U.S. Senate and mayor of New York), press secretary to 1977 mayoral candidate Mario Cuomo, a government speechwriter for New York City Mayor Abraham D. Beame, and for six years as public affairs director for WNET.
+He then served as press secretary to Congresswoman Bella S. Abzug (both on Capitol Hill and in campaigns for the U.S. Senate and mayor of New York), as press secretary to 1977 mayoral candidate Mario Cuomo, as a government speechwriter for New York City Mayor Abraham D. Beame, and for six years as public affairs director for the PBS flagship station, WNET.
 From 1984 through 1992 Holzer worked in the administration of Governor Mario Cuomo (with whom he co-edited the 1990 book, Lincoln on Democracy).

 In 1992, Holzer joined The Metropolitan Museum of Art in New York as chief communications officer.
-He was elevated to vice president in 1996 and senior vice president for public affairs in 2005 with responsibilities over government affairs, multi-cultural development, admissions, and visitor services.
-He remains a trustee of The Metropolitan Museum representing the New York City Comptroller.
+He was elevated to vice president in 1996 and senior vice president in 2005 with responsibilities over government affairs, multi-cultural development, admissions, and visitor services.
+He then served as a trustee of The Metropolitan Museum representing the New York City Comptroller.
 Since 2015, Holzer has served as director of Hunter College's Roosevelt House Public Policy Institute.